smarter-sh/smarter/docs/source/smarter-framework/guides/claude-code/claude-code-getting-started-guide.rst

   llm_client, provider, and plugin is described this way.

 You interact with **llm_clients**, not providers directly.
-Your administrator has already created a llm_client backed by Claude Code — you just need its name.
+Your administrator has already created an llm_client backed by Claude Code — you just need its name.

 Step-by-Step: Using Claude Code
 ================================